MakingMoneyTeam/aws-mission-1/content/4-create-rds/_index.md

 - Existing DB subnet groups: **db-subnet-groups** (this is group subnet that we created in the preparation)
 - VPC security group (firewall): **Create new**
 - New VPC security group name: `rds-ec2-sg`
+{{% notice note %}}
+This will create a new security group that allows inbound traffic on port 3306 (the default port for MySQL) from any IP address.
+You can also choose **Choose existing** and select an existing security group that has the same rule.
+You can also modify the rule later to limit access to your database from specific IP addresses or CIDR blocks.
+{{% /notice %}}
   ![RDS](../images/rds_9.png?height=500)

 - **Database authentication**